2018 Toyota Prius C Review, Ratings, Specs, Prices, and Photos

 The 2018 Toyota Prius C remains the least expensive hybrid from the company that’s made more hybrids than any other.
 Now in its seventh and perhaps last year, the 2018 Prius C is a compact hatchback that’s the smallest of the four-car Prius lineup.
 For 2018, it gets some minor styling tweaks after a more comprehensive front and rear restyle last year.
 The trim levels are easy to understand: they’re called One, Two, Three, and Four.

-We rate the 2018 Toyota Prius C at 5.2 points out of a possible 10, which is slightly below our average for all new cars.
+We rate the 2018 Toyota Prius C at 5.2 points out of a possible 10, which is slightly above average for new cars, buoyed by its fuel economy score.
 (Read more about how we rate cars.)
-If we get complete safety ratings from the NHTSA, note that the score could change.

 A small 1.5-liter inline-4 is paired to Toyota’s hybrid system and a scaled-down battery pack small enough to fit under the rear seat.
 Inside, the Prius C is more conventional than the Space Age design of other Prius models, but it’s also clearly an economy car, with basic plastics and not a lot of noise suppression.